MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Acknowledgement

-The work is supported by DARPA XAI project N66001-17-2-4029; ARO project W911NF1810296; and ONR MURI project N00014-16-1-2007; and XSEDE grant ASC170063.
+The work was supported by NSF DMS-2015577, ONR MURI project N00014-16-1-2007, DARPA XAI project N66001-17-2-4029, and XSEDE grant ASC170063.
 We thank Matthew D. Hoffman, Diederik P. Kingma, Alexander A. Alemi, and Will Grathwohl for helpful discussions.